Separation is Optimal for LQR under Intermittent Feedback: Numerical Results

-The periodic policy is defined in Theorem~\ref{thm:periodic_opt_P2}.
-It is the ``as periodic as possible'' policy that satisfies the rate constraint for any $0 < r_s < 1$ by distributing switching instants as uniformly as possible over time.
+The periodic policy is the ``as periodic as possible'' policy that satisfies the rate constraint for any $0 < r_s < 1$ by distributing scheduling instants as uniformly as possible over time \cite{etcibasi2026freshness}.

-As the last switching policy, we consider the symmetric switching policy defined in~\eqref{eqn:opt_switching_pol}, where the threshold is chosen so that the resulting switching rate matches $r_s$.
-Although the symmetric switching policy is optimal when paired with the optimal controller, it becomes suboptimal when combined with ZOH or impulsive controllers, since the controller itself is no longer optimal.
+As the last scheduling policy, we consider the symmetric scheduling policy defined in~\eqref{eqn:opt_scheduling_pol}, where the threshold is chosen so that the resulting communication rate matches $r_s$.
+Although the symmetric scheduling policy is optimal when paired with the optimal controller, it becomes suboptimal when combined with ZOH or impulsive controllers, since the controller itself is no longer optimal.
 Note that in the limiting case $r \to 0$, the optimal controller~\eqref{eqn:optimal_controller} converges to the impulsive controller~\eqref{eqn:imp_controller}.
-Consequently, as $r \to 0$, the optimal policy~\eqref{eqn:opt_controller_sym}–\eqref{eqn:opt_switching_pol} coincides with the impulsive-controller and symmetric-switching combination.
+Consequently, as $r \to 0$, the optimal policy~\eqref{eqn:opt_controller_sym},\eqref{eqn:opt_scheduling_pol} coincides with the impulsive-controller and symmetric-scheduling combination.

-All of the sub-optimal switching policies defined above satisfy the symmetry condition in~\eqref{defn:sym_pol}.
-To broaden the range of policies under consideration, we also introduce a non-symmetric switching rule, referred to as the \emph{state-based policy}, defined as
+All of the sub-optimal scheduling policies defined above satisfy the symmetry condition in~\eqref{defn:sym_pol}.
+To broaden the range of policies under consideration, we also introduce a non-symmetric scheduling rule, referred to as the \emph{state-based policy}, defined as

 Although this rule has a symmetric threshold structure in the system state $X_k$, it does not preserve symmetry at the controller level.
 In particular, it induces a non-zero conditional expectation of the accumulated noise: